glennhenry/cs-notes/docs/database-system/01-relational-data/relational-data.md

 ![Customer order table 1](./customer-order-table-1.png)

-An order is obviously ordered by a customer, it make sense to also store which customer placed the order.
+An order is obviously ordered by a customer, it makes sense to also store which customer placed the order.
 Let's modify the table.

 ![Customer order table 2](./customer-order-table-2.png)